What is the IDACI?

-LSOAs are ranked according to their levels of deprivation relative to that of other areas.
+LSOAs are then ranked according to their levels of deprivation relative to that of other areas, with 1 being the most deprived.
 The rankings are divided into 7 'bands' (A to G), with LSOAs in band A being the most deprived (read more about the different bands below).

 While the IDACI focuses on children aged 0 to 15 experiencing